Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Models

 Not indicated in Table~\ref{tab:params} are parameters relevant to potential systematic biases in the calibration for the \textit{EPOXI}, \textit{Galileo}, and \textit{LCROSS} observations.
 These have no impact on the physical model and, as the dataset is dominated by Earthshine and \textit{DSCOVR} data, have limited impact on the analyses that follow.
 Nevertheless, a parameter describing a systematic offset for the calibrations for each of these missions is included in fits.
 The prior for this parameter is assumed to be Gaussian in shape with width given by the previously-mentioned systematic calibration uncertainties for these missions (i.e., 0.05, 0.08, and 0.1 for \textit{EPOXI}, \textit{Galileo}, and \textit{LCROSS}, respectively).
+Fitted values for these calibration offsets are always found to be consistent with their prior, with the \textit{EPOXI} and \textit{Galileo} points found to be biased slightly (i.e., less than 10\%) high when compared to the large number of surrounding Earthshine observations.